• Conception Castle

 The location in which the visitor sets out on this journey through history is the Castillo de la Concepción.
 The castle stands on the hill of the same name, which in the past has been home to a Roman temple dedicated to Asclepius, a Moorish fortress, a medieval castle and the siren which warned the population of bombing raids during the Civil War.
 In addition, the best panoramic views of the city and its natural harbour are those afforded by the fortress, which is easily reached via the panoramic lift to save walking up the hill.

-*Under 12s, students up to 25 years old, Carné Joven and Carné Joven + holders, unemployed, pensioners, retirees, disabled, large families (2 or more adults + 2 or more children aged under 12), “familia numerosa” card holders and groups of 20 or more.
+*Children under 12 years old, students up to 25 years old, Youth Card and Youth Card +, unemployed, pensioners, retirees, disabled, family (2 or more adults + 2 or more children under 12 years of age), large family card and groups of 20 people or more.

-Free entry:
+Free entrance:

-• Children aged under 3.
+• Children under 3 years old.

 • Official tourist guides.